Collaboration: When to Use It and When NOT to Use It

 • To consider the pros and cons of moving forward on an opportunity

-• Beginning of a project – scope, roles, SMART goals, general timeline, desired results
+• Beginning of a project – scope, roles, goals, general timeline, desired results

 • When you need agreement, buy-in and support to have success on moving forward

-• When you really want input, ideas, suggestions and feedback on a topic that’s central to the viability/improvement of the company
+• When you really want input, ideas, suggestions and feedback on a topic that’s central to the viability/improvement of the organization

-• Big picture thinking, consideration of major changes to the company – identity, service/product mix, significant growth, merger, acquisition
+• Big picture thinking, consideration of major changes to the organization – identity, service/product mix, significant growth opportunity

 When not to use it: